-I discovered that six principles of care guide every American Red Cross donation of blood.
-I believe we can benefit from applying these six principles to our interactions with hurting people at home, the workplace, and our places of worship.
+I discovered that the six principles of care guide every American Red Cross donation of blood.
+We can benefit from applying these six principles to our interactions with hurting people at home, the workplace, and our places of worship.

 What are the six principles of care I learned during my American Red Cross donation?